base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-hyperframes.md

 });
 ```

 For the event that the user enters the wrong password, simply add a nearly identical frame asking them to try again.
-If they enter the correct password, take them to a new room via a different hyperframe:
+If they enter the correct password, take them to a new room via a different HyperFrame:

 ```tsx
 addHyperFrame('shack-bad-password', {